MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 To search by location you can use the following syntax:

 - `$ device:` to list all settings with 'device' in the area name.
-- `$ control>system>admin` shows all settings of the path 'Control Panel > System and Security > Administrative Tools'.
+- `$ control>system>admin` shows all settings of the path Control Panel > System and Security > Administrative Tools.

 ### Service plugin